 Note that the Object-s inside theMap and theList are accessible as subvariables too.
 This is because when you, say, try to access theMap.anotherString, then the SimpleHash (which is used as root hash here) will silently replace the Map (theMap) with a SimpleHash instance that uses the same wrapper as the root hash, so when you try to access the anotherString subvariable of it, it will replace that with a SimpleScalar.

-If you drop an ``arbitrary'' object into the data-model, DEFAULT_WRAPPER will invoke BEANS_WRAPPER to wrap the object:
+If you drop an ``arbitrary'' object into the data-model, DefaultObjectWrapper will fall back to BeansWrapper to wrap the it:

 Assuming this is TestObject: